adamshostack/conflictmodeling/examples/Christchurch-massacre-2019.md

 Cons:
 * Systems like ContentID routinely flag the wrong content.
 * It would be trivial to add a few seconds of random other video to the start, overlay a chyron, or to simply re-encode it as you upload a copy.
-These changes would break the ContentID technology (See [Stamos twitter thread](https://threadreaderapp.com/thread/1106650393902104578.html))
+These changes would break the ContentID technology (See [Stamos twitter thread](https://threadreaderapp.com/thread/1106650393902104578.html) and "[Inside YouTube’s struggles to shut down video of the New Zealand shooting — and the humans who outsmarted its systems](https://www.washingtonpost.com/technology/2019/03/18/inside-youtubes-struggles-shut-down-video-new-zealand-shooting-humans-who-outsmarted-its-systems/)")
 * ContentID is dependent on a copyright owner asserting that a video is theirs.
 In this case, the video owner wanted it shared.
 Who should be authorized to stop a video?
 (See also pre-authorization)